Dorothy Allison: Education

 Allison was the first of her family to graduate from high school.

-In 1967, Allison attended Florida Presbyterian College (now Eckerd College) on a National Merit scholarship.
+In 1967, Allison attended Florida Presbyterian College on a National Merit scholarship.
 While in college, she joined the women's movement by way of a feminist collective.
 She credited "militant feminists" for encouraging her decision to write.
 Also around this time, Allison severed all ties to her family until 1981.
 She graduated in 1971 with a Bachelor of Arts in anthropology.

 Allison subsequently did graduate work in anthropology at Florida State University, the Sagaris Institute, and the New School for Social Research, where she earned a M.A. in urban anthropology in 1981.